telerik/xamarin-forms-docs/nativecontrols/ios/datasource/data-shaping.md

 }
 ```

 You can modify descriptor collections by using the corresponding add and remove methods.
-You can reaplly all descriptors when data has changed by calling the <code>reloadData</code> method.
+You can reapply all descriptors when data has changed by calling the <code>ReloadData</code> method.